Paolo De Ceglie: Miami Beach

-After a year and a half as a free agent, in January 2020, De Ceglie joined newly formed club Miami Beach CF as a player–scout on a three–year contract, becoming the team's first player ever; the role would also see him working with the club's academy, and subsequently take on a position as a director with the team following the end of his contract with the side.
+After a year and a half as a free agent, in January 2020, De Ceglie joined newly formed club Miami Beach as a player–scout on a three–year contract, becoming the team's first player ever; the role would also see him working with the club's academy, and subsequently take on a position as a director with the team following the end of his contract with the side.

 International career

-De Ceglie made his Italy U-21 debut against Luxembourg, 12 December 2006, replacing Arturo Lupoli in the 62nd minute.
-Since making his U-21 debut, he had been a regular in the Azzurrini squad, initially at left-back.
+De Ceglie made his Italy U21 debut against Luxembourg, 12 December 2006, replacing Arturo Lupoli in the 62nd minute.
+Since making his U21 debut, he had been a regular in the Azzurrini squad, initially at left-back.

 De Ceglie was called up for the 2008 Toulon Tournament but had to return home due to an injury.
 He was a regular at the 2008 Summer Olympics.
 In the summer of 2009, he was called up for the U-21 European Championships held in Sweden, playing in left midfield as Domenico Criscito was preferred at left-back.
 He missed the semifinal loss to Germany due to an injury he picked up in the last group match against Belarus.